DavidJenei94/warpaint-language/README.md

 The Warpaint Language is a unique widget...

+This app was created to help Garmin users to learn the most used words and phrases in different languages for free.
+It is much appreciated if you report any issues with the translations or proofread any languages.
+In these cases please send me a message via 'Contact Developer' option.

 The Warpaint Language is fully free, however if you enjoy using it you can support my work with a small donation on the following link: https://paypal.me/WarpaintVision (Please mention the name of the app: "Warpaint Language" and choose the option "donate to a friend" for less paypal fees).

 Please leave a review if you like the watch face!